ly-web/appweb7/samples/esp-upload/README.md

 The sample includes an upload web form: web/upload/upload-form.html.
 This form will post the uploaded file to the web/upload/upload.esp page.

-For security, file upload is restricted to URIsstarting with /upload.
+For security, file upload is restricted to URIs starting with /upload.

 Requirements
 ---